Hani-Al-Maleh/Hani-Al-Maleh/README.md

 ### Hi there 👋

 Greetings, my name is Hani Almaleh.
-I like challenges and I think out of the box. currently, I am a computer science student at Uopeople university. besides that, I am improving myself in mathematics and backend development.
+I like challenges and I think out of the box. currently, I am a computer science student at Uopeople university. besides that, I am a frontend developer.